albertojc6/DataScience_project-KG/README.md

-# 🎥 Movie Knowledge Graph: Scalable DataOps & Analytics
+# 🎥 Movie Knowledge Graph: DataOps & Analytics

 This repository presents a robust, containerized pipeline for constructing and analyzing a comprehensive movie knowledge graph.
 The project leverages modern DataOps principles to enable scalable data engineering, semantic modeling, and advanced analytics.